harishan0/BioTechne-Prototype/README.md

-# Visual Defect Classifier for Lab Components (ResNet50 + Streamlit)
+# Visual Defect Classifier for Lab Components (ResNet50 Transfer Learning + Streamlit)

 ## Project Overview

 This repository contains a prototype system for automatic visual inspection of lab equipment components.
-Developed for a Bio-Techne Software Engineering Internship technical evaluation, the solution uses transfer learning to classify parts as **good** or **defective** and provides an interactive Streamlit web app for inference.
+The solution uses transfer learning on a ResNet50 CNN to classify parts as **good** or **defective** and provides an interactive Streamlit web app for inference.

 **Key Highlights:**